coci/shivan/README.md

 you can configure Shivan in two terms :

-    1 - where to save file after download file
+    1 - where to save file after Shivan downloads the file

     2 - how much Shivan must split file ( in range 1-8 parts)